-- urban/rural areas, accessibility of the site, the faith/community size, the type of facility (local or regional) together with the differences in how different faith groups used their buildings. - 2.6.
+- 2.6.
 Although all four buildings provide an average between 2sqm to 2.8sqm per person, this figure cannot be generalised due significant differences in how different groups practice their faith and other requirements the building would need to cater to. - 2.7.
 Hence our conclusion was that every site would need to be looked at individually.
 Its capacity needed to be context and design led, based on the physical and planning policy constraints.
 It had to consider the right balance between built area, open space and parking, a site in this location could accommodate and then up to each faith group to decide if the site is the best fit and would best meet all their needs and requirements. - 2.8.
 These findings tie with the conclusions in the Cambridge Horizon report, November 2008 which stated that there is no single example of good practice to set out how provision for faith communities in new development is handled.
-The report also provided feedback from stakeholders which is useful to develop a brief and includes the following: - Early involvement of a faith group or consortium of faith groups in a new community is a major contributor to community development. - These premises will not necessarily look like a traditional place of worship but will be a multipurpose building.
+The report also provided feedback from stakeholders which is useful to develop a guide and includes the following: - Early involvement of a faith group or consortium of faith groups in a new community is a major contributor to community development. - These premises will not necessarily look like a traditional place of worship but will be a multipurpose building.